 Georges Perec – Approaches to What?

 It is in itself not particularly unusual that the Soviet Alexander Rodchenko and the German Leni Riefenstahl would both find themselves photographing diving competitions and sporting events throughout the years 1933-1936.
 They were both celebrated artists in their fields working at the peak of their powers.
 He was a collage artist, graphic designer, photographer and painter, and she was a filmmaker, photographer, dancer and actress.
 What they had in common was that photography was a means of expression both had mastered despite the fact that neither Rodchenko nor Riefenstahl at the time considered themselves exclusively photographers or photojournalists.
-The Olympic Games of 1936 held in Berlin, and the trials leading up to it would allow them a chance to show what they could do in the photographic medium and to express the aesthetic ideas that both artists had been developing in their work.
+The Olympic Games of 1936 held in Berlin, and the trials leading up to it would allow them a chance to show what they could do in photography and to express the ideas that both artists had been developing in their work.
 However, there was more at stake, in part because the photography of athletic events held special meanings for all concerned peculiar to their time and place, and in part because both artists were at turning points in their careers.
 According to Alexander Lavrentiev: “Sport was not merely a symbol of strength, agility and the quest for new records.
 In Russia sport symbolized social liberation, given that prior to the Revolution only the better situated members of society took gymnastics, figure skating or light athletics.”
-The photography of sports for Rodchenko and the more radical artists of the post-revolution years under Lenin was part of a general trend toward a democratization of cultural activities depicting working people enjoying classical music, reading newspapers while having coffee, talking on their own phones, going to a museum or swimming and diving in Olympic pools – all activities that had before 1917 been the province of the wealthy and the privileged.
+The photography of sports for Rodchenko, and the more radical artists of the post-revolution years under Lenin, was part of a general trend toward a democratization of cultural activities depicting working people enjoying classical music, reading newspapers while having coffee, talking on their own phones, going to a museum or swimming and diving in Olympic pools – all activities that had before 1917 been the province of the wealthy and the privileged.
 These pictures, which to westerners might look banal, slice of life, and quotidian held a special meaning to Soviet viewers that signified economic and cultural progress.